davepinch/pinchy.cc/scratchpad.md

 ✔ Put cc content into the root, e.g., /cc/
 ✔ Ensure thumbnails are used
-- Use inline quote format from the Jekyll site
+✔ Use inline quote format from the Jekyll site
-- Use similar inline format for snippets
+✔ Use similar inline format for snippets

 ====
 TODO
 ====

-- Hyperlink quotes to next quote.
-- Inline snippet --> don't hyperlink entire snippet, show a source and hyperlink that.
 - AI Wars - compare the state of AI in each country, scored.
 - Lake Superior (en.wikipedia.org) - clockwise around
 - Bronze (en.wikipedia.org) needs content